At the Olympics, North and South Korea unite against a common foe, Japan

 "This Olympics has influenced Japanese public opinion of South Korea in a negative way," said Park Yu-ha, a Sejong University scholar of Japanese literature.

-For the women's hockey team, meanwhile, the raw emotions still provoked by that history only added to the burden already loaded onto their team, on they tried the best they could to ignore.
+For the women's hockey team, meanwhile, the raw emotions still provoked by that history only added to the burden already loaded onto their team, one they tried the best they could to ignore.

 "As far as Japan-Korea, the history between the two countries, we just saw ourselves as one team competing against our biggest rival," said Sarah Murray, the Canadian coach of the Korean team.